JeffHing/angular-test-context/README.md

 implement the calculator.

-**Note:** Abstracting out the underlying framework in your tests may not always be feasible, but it's a goal worth considering.
+**Note:** Abstracting out the underlying framework in your tests may not always be feasible, but it's a choice worth considering.

 ```javascript